Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/06-MidtermReview.md

 As a class, go over quiz and answer any remaining questions.

-There will be a quiz retake available during lab time on Thurs, April 23.
-The retake will be **required** for anyone scoring below 50%, and **optional** otherwise.

 ## [**20m**] 💻 Activity

 Continue working on your Music Site mini-project.